bunkercoin/bunkercoin/README.md

 # Bunkercoin Core [BKC, Ƀ]

+THIS IS OUTDATED AND WILL NOT WORK WITH THE NETWORK!

 ## What is Bunkercoin?
 Bunkercoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
 Taking development cues from Dogecoin and Bitcoin, Bunkercoin currently employs a simplified variant of scrypt.